CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 ** planning and conception **

 In order to use laptops safely and effectively in institutions, a concept should be created based on the security requirements for the existing IT systems and the requirements of the planned deployment scenarios (see SYS.3.1.M1 * Regulations for the use of laptops * ).
-Based on this, the laptop usage has to be regulated and security guidelines have to be developed (see SYS.3.1.M6 * Laptops security guidelines *).
+Based on this, the use of the laptop has to be regulated and security guidelines have to be developed (see SYS.3.1.M6 * Security guidelines for laptops *).

 ** procurement **